grantzeng/back-in-blackout/src/notes/uml_transmission.md

 We need some kind of transmission object that abstracts away the transmission directly interacting with a source file.

 It's not entirely clear what it should look like.

+# 2023-02-26 2:52PM
+Post lunch musings.

+How do I cope with "goes out of range"